Monash-Connected-Autonomous-Vehicle/SD-VehicleInterface/README.md

 * You are responsible for complying with the local laws and regulations.

 #### In this release:
-* A tunable PID and FeedForward Linear Velocity Control loop has been implemened with a mature calibration at speeds of up to 20mph.
+* A tunable PID and FeedForward Linear Velocity Control loop has been implemented with a mature calibration at speeds of up to 20mph.
 * Support has been extended to the ENV200, the latest vehicle in the StreetDrone fleet
 * An intuitive yaw to steering map has been included
 * Support for Localization, CAN and IMU speed source selection